 Hope Lutheran was begun in 1951 by Rev. Carl Baase as a Mission of Mount Calvary Lutheran Church, New Westminster, BC.

-Worship services and Sunday School were first held in the Garden Hill Funeral Chapel on Central Avenue.
+Our first Worship services and Sunday School were held in the Garden Hill Funeral Chapel on Central Avenue.
 Sunday School pupils were seated just a “sheer” curtain away from the casket display.
 The pews were rows of chairs placed very close together.
 A crying or fidgety child was passed to the end of the row and the last person would take them outside.

 As the mission continued to grow it was decided to purchase 1.067 acres on York Street on September 12th, 1955 for the site of a church building.
 The cost of the new property was $4,000 and included a three room house which served as the parsonage.

 The contract to build the first church was awarded May 18th, 1956.
-The building cost of $18,000 was borrowed from A-BC District Church Extension Fund and the voting members (men only) were very concerned about the large mortgage.
+The building cost of $18,000 was borrowed from A-BC District Church Extension Fund and the voting members were very concerned about the large mortgage.
 The church was dedicated October 11th, 1956.

 Hope Lutheran Church